Investigation & Analysis

 The Quran says that God alone is the only intercessor for any person, and that all intercession belongs to God alone.
 No one else’s intercession can benefit anyone aside from God’s intercession.

-The idea that the intercession of prophet Muhammad will save someone from the Hellfire contradicts the Quran if it says intercession will benefit anyone on Judgement Day (2:254), and that only God (not any human) is the intercessor.
+The idea that the intercession of prophet Muhammad will save someone from the Hellfire contradicts the Quran, which says intercession will not benefit anyone on Judgement Day (2:254), and that only God (not any human) is the intercessor.

-In fact, the Quran says that intercession cannot benefit anyone except if done on behalf of those whom God already approved.
-But if God approved them to begin with, then those people do not even need anybody to intercede on behalf of them at all because they have God’s approval already.
+In fact, the Quran in verse 21:28 says that intercession cannot benefit anyone except if done on behalf of those whom God already approved.
+But if God approved them to begin with, then they will automatically be going to Paradise anyway regardless of whether anyone intercedes for them or not, according to verse 98:8.

 That means you might try to intercede with God on behalf of your parents on Judgement Day, saying, “Oh God, please save my mother and father!”
-But if God never approved of your parents to begin with, then nobody’s intercession (including yours) can save them.
+But if God never approved of your parents to begin with, then nobody’s intercession (including your intercession, or the intercession of any prophets) can save them.

-- But if your parents were righteous and approved by God, then He will by default accept your intercession because He already planned to put them in Heaven in the first place.
+• But if your parents were righteous and approved by God, then they don’t need your intercession to be saved because He already planned to put them in Heaven in the first place.
+Your intercession to save them just happens to coincide with what God already planned to with your parents in the first place.

-But there are Hadiths stating that on Judgement Day, Muhammad will have the authority to be an intercessor for those among the Muslims who committed major sins and bring them out from the Hellfire after they were already put in.
-The people who managed to be taken out of the Hellfire through Muhammad’s intercession will be known as “al-Jahannamiyeen” (Hell-people).
+But there are Hadiths contradicting verse 2:254 by saying Muhammad will have the authority to be an intercessor for those among the Muslims who committed major sins, and bring them out from the Hellfire after they were already put in.
+The people who managed to be taken out of the Hellfire through prophet Muhammad’s intercession will be known as “al-Jahannamiyeen” (Hell-people).

 Killing the Apostates